NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - Navbar dropdown is a little aggressive in hamburger format
 - `img thumbnail` on the user posts has a height that is set to 'auto' so it changes depending on the image upload.
 - like button doesn't tell user if that have already liked a post
+- General Code isn't as clean as I would like it to be with plenty of comment and unused code still there.

 # Deployment